mercadopago/devsite-docs/guides/mp-delivery/import-catalog.en.md

 # Import Catalog

-To bulk import a catalog to multiple stores of the same user, make a POST request with the user's `access-token` in the header to the following endpoint [/proximity/integration/v1/catalog](/developers/en/reference/mp_delivery/_proximity_integrationcatalog/post).
+To bulk import a catalog to multiple stores of the same user, make a POST request with the user's `access_token` in the header to the following endpoint [/proximity/integration/v1/catalog](/developers/en/reference/mp_delivery/_proximity_integrationcatalog/post).
 The `access-token` can be generated through the OAuth authentication process.
 Refer to the [OAuth documentation](/developers/en/docs/mp-delivery/additional-content/security/oauth/introduction) for more information.

 When inserting the IDs of the stores that will receive the catalog, include the `external_ids`.
 The external ID of a store can be configured through the endpoint [/proximity-integration/stores/{StoreID}/external_id](/developers/en/reference/mp_delivery/_proximity-integration_stores_StoreID_external_id/put).